SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/update-app-config.md

 1. In the [Developer Portal][7], go to your application page.
 1. Select **Configuration** from the left menu.
-1. Toggle on **Advanced**.
 1. [Create a new version.][3]
-1. Go through each sub-section and change what you need.
+1. Go through each tab and change what you need.

     * [Create a new client secret][2]
     * [Create a new certificate][3]